andresginera/compare-equal/docs/first_steps.rst

 How to install
 ------------------

 For the installation, firstly you will need to install UCSF Chimera.
-Dowlonad the `latest vesion  <http://www.cgl.ucsf.edu/chimera/download.html>`_ and install it with the next command:
+Download the `latest vesion  <http://www.cgl.ucsf.edu/chimera/download.html>`_ and install it with the next command:

 .. code-block:: console

     $ chmod +x chimera-*.bin && sudo ./chimera-*.bin

 Install ``compare_equal`` via the package installer ``pip`` for Python 2.7:

 .. code-block:: console

     $ pip install -i https://test.pypi.org/simple/ compare-equal

 After the installation you need to add the path where the package is installed (``$PATH_TO_LIB``) into the Chimera third-party plugin location library in Preferences.
-With these commands you can obtain the path and save it in Chimera Preferences:
+With these commands you can obtain the path and save it in Chimera
+Preferences:

 .. code-block:: console